apache/apisix-ingress-controller/test/conformance/README.md

    ```shell
    cat "$(make -s conformance-report-path)"
    ```

+   Pass the same `CONFORMANCE_MODE` to get the path of a standalone run.

    The file is named `<channel>-<version>-<mode>-report.yaml`, which is the name the upstream repository expects, so it can be submitted as produced.
 Reports